AldoPaolillo/The-Macroeconomic-Spillovers-from-Space---PNAS/DataTreatment/ReadMe.txt

 - ImputeAS_Indprod.m in folder 'AerospaceIndustrialProduction' imputes the the aerospace IP between 1960:Q1 and 1972:Q1 using aerospace capacity utilization.
-  This is bacause the Board of Governors of the Federal Reserve System gives IP for a shorter sample than capacity
+  This is because the Board of Governors of the Federal Reserve System gives IP for a shorter sample than capacity
      utilization, and the two series are closely correlated.

 % =================================================================== %